-In 1984 Chestnut Hill planted a grove of 500 Dunstan trees, and many are now over 50' tall and 12-16" in diameter.
+In 1984 Chestnut Hill planted a grove of 500 Dunstan trees, and many are now over 50 feet tall and 12 to 16 inches in diameter.
 These trees show a combination of American and Chinese traits.
 They are healthy, vigorous, and bear heavily every year.
 We have chosen several cultivars that have the very best combination of nut quality and tree characteristics.
 The Dunstan Chestnuts are the first chestnuts to ever receive U.S. Plant Patent.
 The blight-resistant (not immune) Dunstan Chestnuts make possible the re-establishment of chestnut trees and the original native forest in America!
 Become a part of restoring Chestnut Trees in America today.

 Dunstan Chestnuts will develop a healthy root system and in turn, become a high-quality shade tree in time.
 They will start bearing heavy crops of nuts as they age.
 Dunstan Chestnut Trees, also known as Castanea dentata x mollissima, have excellent nut quality.
 They are the most widely planted chestnut trees in the United States.

 Trees are like children: you get out of them what you put into them.
 The more you can help with water, fertilizer and good conditions, the faster they will grow and the sooner they will come into production.
 New plants haven't developed enough feeder roots or storage roots to find and store the water they need to survive, so you must water new plants.
 Water with intelligence, not just on a rigid schedule.
 Place your finger in the soil above the plant's roots each day.
 If the soils is dry, water.
 If the soil is not dry then do not.
 The roots of a tree need oxygen, and too much water deprives them of that.
 Harming a plant's roots when it is young can negatively affect the plant for the rest of its life.